abaer123/gitlab-agent/doc/user-stories.md

 As an Application Operator, I want to have a single place to define all the deployments, so that I can assure security fixes are applied everywhere.

-As a Platform Engineer, I want to restrict customizations to preselected values for Engineers and Operators, so that I can fulfill my SLAs.
+As a Platform Engineer, I want to restrict customizations to preselected values for Operators, so that I can fulfill my SLAs.

-As a Platform Engineer, I want to allow some level of customization to Engineers, so I won't become a bottleneck.
+As a Platform Engineer, I want to allow some level of customization to Operators, so I won't become a bottleneck.

 As a Platform Engineer, I want to have a single place to define all the deployments, so that I can assure security fixes are applied everywhere.